by Karin Ash

 7. How has artificial intelligence (AI) affected your current work, and do you believe it could replace the need for humans in data science?

-- ChatGPT has resulted in many conversations among work colleagues.
+- ChatGPT has spurred many conversations among work colleagues.
 It also can make work more efficient, providing outlines and translating code from one language to another.

 - Data science is a multistep process.
-There are some methods that could be replaceable, changed by the use of AI.
-But data scientists provide the judgments and insights to interpret computational results, just as digital spreadsheets automated traditional accounting practices in the field of accounting, but accounting professionals interpret trends and make predictions based on many economic, political, and risk factors.
+There are some methods that could be replaceable, as they have been changed by the use of AI, but data scientists provide the judgments and insights to interpret computational results – just as digital spreadsheets automated traditional accounting practices in the field of accounting.
+However, accounting professionals interpret trends and make predictions based on many economic, political, and risk factors.

 - Humans have to make the hard decisions based on data presentations.